DavidVFitzGerald/flood-prediction-model/README.md

     docker manifest inspect davidvfitzgerald/flood-prediction-model:prod
     ```

     If information is returned, this means the image is still online and can be used.
-If the message "no such manifest" is returned, then the image is no longer online and you will need to use the other option below to run the app.
+If the message "no such manifest" is returned, then the image is no longer online and you will need to use the [other option](#option-2-clone-the-repository) to run the app.

 2. If the image is available, run the following commands to download the image and run it:
     ```